danse/migas/README.md

 >
 > Khalil Gibran

-This is a minimalistic timetracker.
-The space provided to you for the log message will depend on the amount of elapsed time.
+This is a minimalistic timetracker. **The space provided to you for the log message will depend on the amount of elapsed time**.
 This will make easier to get some sense out of the resulting report.

+You can write more than the provided space, anyway, it's just a suggestion.
+But the extra text will be grayed in order to give more sense of the actual quantity when you are reading.

+You can close or reload the page, the current counter is reset, but the log remains.

+The **crumbs** button will delete all the logs.
+Don't be too attached to your personal recordings!

 I'm running this on Chrome, but Firefox should go fine, as well.